Excel Negative Numbers (Table of Contents)

 Step 1: Select all the cells containing your data.
 See the screenshot below for your reference:

-Step 2: Click on the Home tab button on the Excel ribbon; you can see a Conditional Formatting dropdown under the Styles group there.
+Step 2: Click the Home tab button on the Excel ribbon; you can see a Conditional Formatting dropdown under the Styles group.

-Step 3: Now, click on the Conditional Formatting dropdown, and you can see a list of options as shown below.
-Navigate towards the Highlight Cell Rules, and there you can see Less Than… rule.
+Step 3: Now, click on the Conditional Formatting dropdown, and you can see a list of options below.
+Navigate toward the Highlight Cell Rules, and there you can see the Less Than… rule.
 Click on it.

-Step 4: A new dialog box Less Than opens up.
-In that box, Put the value as zero (0) within the box under Format cells that are Less Than and select appropriate cells as well as text color through the dropdown menu on the right.
+Step 4: A new dialog box, Less Than, opens up.
+In that box, Put the value as zero (0) within the box under Format cells that are Less Than and select appropriate cells and text color through the dropdown menu on the right.

-Click the OK button, and you can see the result as below.
-Where all the negative numbers are colored as Red and cells are colored as light red.
+Click the OK button, and you can see the result below.
+Where all the negative numbers are colored Red and cells are colored light red.

 Example #2 – Negative numbers with Built-in Number Formatting